Updated: Dec 02, 2024

 Mobile search traffic is gaining momentum in China.
 In 2012, mobile search traffic maintained a growth rate of 94% with a corresponding decline of 20% in PC search volume.

-In 2012, Baidu was most popular mobile search engine, used by 96.9% of Chinese internet users.
+In 2012, Baidu was the most popular mobile search engine, used by 96.9% of Chinese internet users.

 Search Volume by Device